megzjudge/adhd/README.md

 The test is **not hosted here.** Visitors go off-site to take the self-check, so no responses are ever collected, stored, or processed by this site.
-It is informational only and is **not a diagnostic service** — a real assessment requires a qualified clinician.
+It is informational only and is **not a diagnostic service** - but directs people to an official PDF and online self-test.

 ---